JorgeMartinezPizarro/bge-docker/README.md

 		bitcoin/
 		blockchain/

+and to export als environment variable the folder DATA_FOLDER=/root/data:

+	export DATA_FOLDER=/root/data

-To start the docker-compose project, install docker and docker-compose on your machine and run:
+To start the docker-compose project, install git, docker and docker-compose on your machine and run:

 	git clone https://github.com/JorgeMartinezPizarro/bge-docker.git
 	cd bge-docker
-	export DATA_FOLDER=/root/data
 	docker-compose up -d

-The Makefiles contains targets start and stop to test locally each image standalone.

-The Dockerfiles together with a build and push target to make deployment of new images easy.

-Push command requires permissions to push docker images to the jorgemartinezpizarro/ repositories, allowed for bitcoinprivacy developers.
+To build new versions of the docker images update the docker-compose file and use docker-compose build

 Configuration from postgres and bitcoin can be modified using the environment variables set in the docker-compose.yml file.

-TODO: In next versions it will be allowed to config postgres and bitcoin using conf file.